Data Subject Request API Version 1 and 2

 Traces record information such as which input the data originated from, which outputs the data will be sent to after processing, any rules or filters applied to the data, any user MPID’s related to the trace, the types of events included in the data, error codes, and any data plans that will be used to process the data.

-In addition to these details, the trace details page presents a graphic display of any of the following stages, known as “spans”, that your data happen to flow through:
+In addition to these details, the trace details page presents a graphic display of the following stages, known as “spans”, that your data happen to flow through:

 Traces for development and production data are accessible for up to 14 days.

-To learn how to view traces and configure traces for your production data, continue reading the Observability User Guide.
+To learn more about the information provided in a trace and how to create a trace configuration for your production data, continue reading the Observability User Guide.

 Was this page helpful?